General Studies (A.A.) Manchester

 To graduate with an associate of arts degree in general studies, students must complete 64 credits, earn a minimum cumulative GPA of 2.0, and fulfill two types of requirements: University Discovery Program and degree requirements.
-The program includes nine courses from the Discovery Program curriculum.
+The program includes nine courses from the Discovery Program core curriculum.
 Working with their advisors, students enhance their program of study with elective courses where they can explore their interests and possible baccalaureate degree majors.
-The last 16 hours of credit must be UNH courses completed following admission and matriculation, unless permission is granted to transfer part of this work from another institution.
+The last 16 credit hours must be UNH courses completed following admission and matriculation, unless permission is granted to transfer coursework from another institution.

 |Two writing-intensive courses, one of which must be:||8|

 |One course in quantitative reasoning (must be completed within the first 32 credits)||4|

 |One Inquiry or Inquiry attribute course (must be completed within the first 25 credits)||4|

 |Two courses from two of the following categories (one must be a lab course):||8|

 |One course in World Cultures or Fine and Performing Arts||4|

 |One course in Social Science||4|

 |One course in Humanities||4|